-8 TBL clove oil (this would equate to one 4 oz bottle for about $10 available at your healthfood store)
+- 8 Tablespoons clove oil (this would equate to one 4 oz bottle like this one).

-12 drops dishwashing liquid (nontoxic adjuvant which helps clove oil more easily penetrate the leaves)
+- 12 drops of dishwashing liquid.
+This functions as a nontoxic adjuvant which helps clove oil more easily penetrate the leaves.

 Be aware that clove oil will burn your skin if it comes into contact, so it is wise to use gloves and protective goggles if applying on a breezy day.